Angel-P/Data-Analysis/CodeBook.md

 CODEBOOK
 ------------------------------------------------------------------------
-This codebook details the column numbers of the data utilized by the analysis.
-It corresponds to the mean and std data of of several measurements taken from the UCI HAR Dataset.
+This codebook details the column numbers of the data utilized by the analysis.It corresponds to the mean and std data of of several measurements taken from the UCI HAR Dataset.
 ------------------------------------------------------------------------
 tBodyAcc XYZ Axial Signals (time)
 - 1:3 tBodyAcc : Mean of X Y Z